Sep 20, 2025 to Jan 11, 2026

 Cooper holds a Bachelor of Fine Arts from the Nova Scotia College of Art and Design (NSCAD) and a Master of Fine Arts in Ceramics from the Rhode Island School of Design (RISD).
 Her artistic practice is shaped by residencies at Medalta, The Archie Bray Foundation, and the Kohler Arts/Industry Program, among others.
 Her work has been exhibited internationally, including at the Gardiner Museum in Toronto and the Cynthia Corbett Gallery in London.
 Through her sculptures, Cooper addresses ecological concerns and cultural storytelling, encouraging reflection on the interconnectedness of life, decay, and renewal.

-Her work has bee exhibited in multiple solo and group exhibitions in Mexico, Canada, UK and India and her practice includes community engagement projects which she has led in Mexico, Canada and India.
+Gabriela García-Luna is a multimedia artist living in Treaty Six Territory, Saskatoon, born in Mexico City.
+Her lens-based practice blends analogue and digital media through photography, drawing, printmaking, video and installation to speak of imprinted memory, sense of place and identity.
+Her work of semi-abstract and hybrid qualities addresses ideas of fragility and resilience, unity and separation, presence and absence, and beauty and decay, through the investigation of the botanical world in the places she has called home – Mexico, India and Canada.
+Her work has been exhibited in multiple solo and group exhibitions in Mexico, Canada, UK and India.
 She has received grants and awards from FONCA (National Foundation for Culture and Art Fellowship in Mexico, The Saskatchewan Arts Board and Canada Council of the Arts among others.
-Her work is part of public and private national and international collections Including the Galería Libertad and Colección Omnilife, Mexico, TD Bank, Saskatchewan Arts Board, MacKenzie Art Gallery and Global Affairs Canada.
+Her work is part of public and private collections: Galería Libertad, Colección Omnilife, TD Bank, Saskatchewan Arts Board, MacKenzie Art Gallery and Global Affairs Canada.
 She holds an MFA in Studio Arts from the University of Saskatchewan and a BDes from the Autonomous Metropolitan University (UAM) in Mexico City.

 Stanzie Tooth‘s paintings are deeply intertwined with the forests of southern Ontario, where she spent her formative years.
 Her accumulated bodies of work draw inspiration from the rich tapestry of art history yet strives to capture a narrative that resonates with a more bodily and intersectional experience.